 During a Road Trip

-When you are focused on reaching your destination, you might not be aware of how stiffness and muscle tension build up over a period of time.
+When you are focused on reaching your destination, you might not be aware of how stiffness and muscle tension build up over time.
 If you are going on a road trip, try to plan regular driving breaks to stop and stretch.

-You want to feel good when you arrive to your destination, right?
-Try to pull over every couple hours to do some car yoga poses to keep yourself feeling your best.
+You want to feel good when you arrive at your destination, right?
+Try to pull over every couple of hours to do some car yoga poses to keep yourself feeling your best.

 When You’ve Arrived